Starwood Festival Volunteer Job Descriptions

 Green Room: This involves providing hospitality to the acts performing on the Main Stage.
 Must be cordial and accommodating.
 Most of the job is making sure refreshments are well-stocked and coolers are kept iced, but you may be required to help with the performer tent-village (setting up tents with air mattresses & bedding).

 Information: Set next to the Creation Station, this job entails answering any questions attendees may have about Starwood and/or the facilities as well as receiving 2-hour volunteers and putting them to work to help the festival (or ask them to come back at a specific time when more volunteers will be needed).
-It requires tact & diplomacy as well as prior Starwood experience.
+Good people skills as well as prior Starwood experience highly suggested.

-Stage Crew: This is only for people with professional experience/schooling in stage setup and tear-down.
-It is an intense job that requires more than 20 hours of labor at specific times of day necessary to prepare the stage for concerts and change sets between acts.
+Stage Crew: Strong preference given to people with professional experience/schooling in stage setup and tear-down.
+This is labor intensive job that will require more than 20 hours of labor specified for other positions.
+It is necessary at specific times of the day to prepare the stage for concerts and change sets between acts.
 Lighting and sound techs are required to arrive Sunday before the event and stay until at least Sunday evening at the end of the event.
-Some perks are available to compensate for the extra work.
+Due to the nature of this work, additional benefits are available and will be discussed with you by the Team Lead.

 Tiki Fueling & Lighting: This can be a dirty job (bring appropriate clothes & sturdy footwear).
-From Tuesday through Saturday, tikis must be fueled during daylight hours and lit at dusk so that attendees can find their way in the dark (especially to portasans!).
-This job may be phased out in future and is currently greatly reduced as the campground continues installing solar lights for the safety of nighttime pedestrians.
+From Tuesday through Saturday, tikis must be fueled during daylight hours and lit at dusk.
+These lights are not only charming but help attendees find their way in the dark (especially to the Port-a-John!).

-Torchmaking Support: 9 torches light the Starwood Bonfire on Saturday night.
-During the week, 3 assistants are needed to set up the torchmaking equipment and supplies for the highly ceremonial crafting of these torches using wax and towels, as well as themed decorations.
-Need clothes for deep woods foraging as well as messy crafts.
+Torch Making Support: 9 torches light the Starwood Bonfire on Saturday night.
+During the week, 3 assistants are needed to set up the torch making equipment and supplies for the highly ceremonial crafting of these torches using wax and towels, as well as themed decorations.
+Long sleeves and long pants and work gloves recommended for torch-work as well as appropriate clothing for foraging and crafting.

 Truck Load/Unload in Cleveland: This is a physical job that requires reliable transportation to travel with the rental truck to several places around Cleveland Heights before and after the event to load and unload the equipment.
 Must be able to lift up to 50lbs; heavier equipment should have more people working together and dollies are available.
 Be sure to wear sturdy shoes & appropriate clothing.
 Typical days are Saturday before the event and Monday after the event, but days/hours must be flexible.